Brian Jean

-Brian Michael Jean ECA KC MLAAB (born February 3, 1963) is a Canadian politician who has served as the minister of Jobs, Economy and Northern Development since 2022 and the member of the Legislative Assembly (MLA) for Fort McMurray-Lac La Biche since March 16, 2022.
+Brian Michael Jean ECA KC MLAAB (born February 3, 1963) is a Canadian politician who, since June 9, 2023, has been Alberta's minister of Energy and Minerals.
+He has served as member of the Legislative Assembly (MLA) for Fort McMurray-Lac La Biche since March 16, 2022.
 He was leader of the Opposition and the last leader of the Wildrose Party from 2015 to 2017 before its merger into the United Conservative Party (UCP).
 Jean was a member of Parliament (MP) with the Conservative Party from 2004 to 2014 before entering provincial politics.

 Jean worked as a lawyer in Fort McMurray for 11 years before he was elected to Parliament, where he represented Athabasca from 2004 to 2006 and Fort McMurray—Athabasca from 2006 to 2014, when he resigned from the House of Commons.
 He returned to political life in February 2015 when he announced that he would seek the leadership of the Wildrose Party.
 He was elected party leader on March 28, 2015.
-In the 2015 provincial election, Jean was elected in the provincial riding of Fort McMurray-Conklin and became the leader of the Opposition as the Wildrose Party formed the Official Opposition to the governing Alberta New Democratic Party (NDP).
-Jean ceased to lead the Wildrose Party merged with the Progressive Conservatives (PCs) to become the United Conservative Party in 2017 and ran to be leader of the new party, losing to Jason Kenney.
+In the 2015 provincial election, Jean was elected in the provincial riding of Fort McMurray-Conklin and became the leader of the opposition as the Wildrose Party formed the Official Opposition to the governing Alberta New Democratic Party (NDP).
+Jean ceased to lead the Wildrose Party when it merged with the Progressive Conservatives (PCs) to become the United Conservative Party in 2017 and ran to be leader of the new party, losing to Jason Kenney.
 He resigned his seat in the Alberta legislature on March 5, 2018.

 Jean re-entered provincial politics after winning a by-election on March 16, 2022.
 Upon Premier Kenney's resignation announcement on May 18, 2022, Jean declared his candidacy in the United Conservative party leadership election, which took place on October 6, 2022.
 He finished third on the first ballot with 11 percent of the vote, ultimately losing to Danielle Smith after his elimination from the sixth and final ballot.